 Nonrefundable application fee ($75) for each program to which an applicant applies

 The electronic submission of application materials helps expedite the review of an application.
 Completed applications are reviewed by an admissions committee in each graduate degree program.
 The recommendations of the committees are submitted to the Dean of the Graduate School, who will make the final admission decision.
 Students seeking to complete graduate work at the University of Maryland for degree purposes must be formally admitted to the Graduate School by the Dean.

 Information for International Graduate Students

 The University of Maryland is dedicated to maintaining a vibrant international graduate student community.
 The office of International Students and Scholars Services (ISSS) is a valuable resource of information and assistance for prospective and current international students.
 International applicants are encouraged to explore the services they offer and contact them with related questions.

 The University of Maryland Graduate School offers admission to international students based on academic information; it is not a guarantee of attendance.
 Admitted international students will then receive instructions about obtaining the appropriate visa to study at the University of Maryland which will require submission of additional documents.
 Please see the Graduate Admissions Process for International applicants for more information.

-Applicants are encouraged to contact the Hobsons online application’s helpdesk for any technical issues.
-For questions related to the admissions process, prospective students may contact the Graduate School.
-For any further questions, please write to Ms. Pin Wuan Lin, the Department’s Staff Graduate Coordinator, at email@example.com or 301-405-1820.
+For questions related to the admissions process or any technical issues, prospective students may contact the Graduate School.
+For any further questions, please write to Ms. Pin Wuan Lin, the Department’s Staff Graduate Coordinator, at firstname.lastname@example.org or 301-405-1820.